-The Shoalhaven Animal Shelter (Pound) is run by the RSPCA on behalf of Council.
+The Shoalhaven Animal Shelter (Pound) is run by Council.

 Surrendering an animal